Zidane-Han/myLeetcode/Palindrome/647 Palindromic Substrings/README.md

 **Note:** The input string length won't exceed 1000.

 ## Idea
+This is a very good problem that can be solved with different approaches.

 Approach 1: brute force
 - Time complexity O(n^2) and O(n^2) check

 Approach 2: find the palindromic around the center
 - Time complexity O(n^2) and O(1) space

 Approach 3: